mdom/termpub/README.md

 # INSTALLATION

-The project can be installed with `setup.py`:
+The project can be installed with `setup.py` and depends on no external libraries.
+Only python 3.6 or later is needed.

     python setup.py install [--user]